timmyneutron/CarND-Advanced-Lane-Lines/README.md

 To view the code, open `advancedLaneLines.html` in a web browser.

 To run the code, first follow the instructions [here](https://github.com/udacity/CarND-Term1-Starter-Kit) to download and install the necessary dependencies.
-Then open `advancedLaneLines.ipynb` in a Jupyter Notebook.
+Then open `advancedLaneLines.ipynb` by executing:

+`$ jupyter notebook advancedLaneLines.ipynb`

 ## Write Up